 - Add your chicken broth and simmer uncovered for 20 minutes.

-- Transfer in batches to blender to puree soup.
-Do this in batches and be careful as the liquid will be very hot.
+- Transfer in batches to blender or use immersion blender to puree soup.
+If using a blender do this in batches and be careful as the liquid will be very hot.

 - Transfer back to pot.